 The San Miguel County Parks and Open Space Department, with guidance from the Xerces Society, has planted approximately 7,500 square feet of flower-rich habitat for local butterflies and bees.
 This site is located at Down Valley Park in the meadow west of the public restrooms and picnic pavilion.

 San Miguel County has already tilled the site and cultivated the area with 139 cubic yards of amended top soil.
-The next step is to install an irrigation system and plant the pollinator garden along with native milk weed and a variety of annual and perennial flowering plants.
+An irrigation system has been installed along with new pathways that allow gardeners to maintain the area.

 The County completed the historic first planting of the new Pollinator Garden in May, 2017.
 Many volunteers assisted in the effort and planted 12-15 different pollinator species.
 There are currently over 75 different species of flowering annuals, perennials and shrubs.
 Over 95% of these plants are native to Colorado.
 Two native bee cabins have also been installed in the garden.